 There's a reason we called them Supers: the catwalkers and cover girls of the 1990s were celebrities in their own right, appearing in music videos (hello, George Michael's "Freedom!"), hosting television shows (MTV's House of Style, anyone?), and providing enough tabloid fodder through their romantic and professional lives that they eventually became household names.
-While we may now have Gigi Hadid and Kendall Jenner, the biggest supermodels of the '90s were their own breed.
+While we may have Gigi Hadid and Kendall Jenner now, the biggest '90s supermodels were their own breed.

 While Kate the Great hardly needs any introduction nowadays, back in 1990, she was just a 16-year-old from Croydon who many thought was too short or too plain to make it as a model.
 How wrong she proved them, though: After her 1992 Calvin Klein campaign with Marky Mark sealed her fate, she went on to cover virtually every magazine under the sun (including British Vogue 39 times) and inspire a generation of fashion fans.

 Known as the chameleon of the modeling industry, Evangelista has pulled off virtually every hair cut, color, and beauty look under the sun.
 After moving to New York from her hometown of St. Catharines, Ontario, in 1984, she slowly worked her way up the ladder to superstardom, eventually posing for more than 700 magazine covers and playing muse to luminaries such as Steven Meisel, Karl Lagerfeld, and Gianni Versace.